Understanding the Role of Nonlinearity in Training Dynamics of Contrastive Learning: One-layer case

-Now the question is that: what is the critical point of the dynamics?
-In linear case, the maximal eigenvector is the one fixed point; in nonlinear case, we are looking for \emph{locally} maximal eigenvectors: \begin{definition}[Locally maximal eigenvector] $\vw_*$ is called a locally maximal eigenvector of $A(\vw)$, if $A(\vw_*)\vw_* = \lambda_* \vw_*$, where $\lambda_* = \lambda_{\max}(A(\vw_*))$ is the distinct maximal eigenvalue of $A(\vw_*)$. \end{definition}
+See Appendix \ifappendix \ref{sec:appendix-dynamics} \fi for derivations.
+Now the question is that: what is the critical point of the dynamics and whether they are attractive (i.e., local optima).
+In linear case, the maximal eigenvector is the one fixed point; in nonlinear case, we are looking for \emph{locally} maximal eigenvectors, called \emph{\lme{}}. \begin{definition}[Locally maximal eigenvector (\lme)] $\vw_*$ is \emph{a locally maximal eigenvector} of $A(\vw)$, if $A(\vw_*)\vw_* = \lambda_* \vw_*$, where $\lambda_* = \lambda_{\max}(A(\vw_*))$ is the distinct maximal eigenvalue of $A(\vw_*)$. \end{definition} It is easy to see each \lme{} is a critical point of the dynamics, since $P^\perp_{\vw_*}A(\vw_*)\vw_* = \lambda P^\perp_{\vw_*}\vw_* = 0$.